Last modified: September 13, 2024

 Comboboxes

-- Allow users to search or filter options if the list is extensive.
+- Offer a search or filter feature within the dropdown if the list is very lengthy.

 Checkboxes

-- Checkboxes allow users to toggle individual options on or off.
+- Checkboxes allow users to select one or more options independently (e.g., selecting multiple interests or categories).

 Menus